 It might seem old fashioned, but the use of pen and paper to make lists and plot the various obligations is one of the most effective ways to stay on track.
 Nothing fancy required though, a simple to do list with each task written with its corresponding deadline sorted by importance of the task.
 This might look simple and you might believe it to be trivial, but it works.

+One of the reasons we procrastinate is the fact that the environment we study or work in almost always has too many distractions.
+The texts that keep coming, the people around you and the World Wide Web; which is a portal of distraction.
 Before commencing work, be sure to eliminate all distractions; use the airplane mode feature on your phone.
 You can also download browser add-ons or software to help you stay on track.
 If possible, changing the venue entirely is a great way to eliminate all distractions; try coffee shops, libraries or work spaces.

-Listen to Music
+- Listen to music

 A lot of published studies confirmed that instrumental music is a great focus tool.
 Listening to music without lyrics is a great way to stay in the zone; it ups your productivity and the right type of music will motivate you and keep you going till the end.